-Our Health Education Program Goals are taught at grade level and are as follows:
+Our Health Education Program Learning Goals are taught at grade level:

 Collier County Public Schools adopted in 2009, Comprehensive Health Education (Board Policy 2417), in accordance with Florida Statutes, Florida Department of Education and through the Superintendent’s recommendation to the School Board.